Shakti: Frequently Asked Questions

 The manual is embedded in the software, and covers hardware setup, which signals you can use, where you can put the coils, and also covers using geomagnetic influences to your advantage, as well as tweaks, tips and tricks.
 The software is a sophisticated ebook, a format that allows information to be displayed along with the software’s functions.

 New versions of the software appear from time to time, and are delivered for free by email.

 What about support for research projects?

 You must send your formal, referenced proposal by email (txt, eml, doc or html formats), along with your institute’s review board approval for your experiments, as well as the name of the university or institution you work with, and the name of your principal investigator.
 Such research will have to use the available (and free) tech support.
 Informal research does not qualify.

 How close are the Shakti signals to the original laboratory apparatus?

 Very close.
-The Shakti Signal Generator has it’s own built-in equalizer.
+The Shakti Signal Generator has its own built-in equalizer.
 The settings are loaded each time you run a session, and are based on a careful comparison with the original laboratory signals.
-The settings were prepared by Stan Koren, who built the first “God Helmet“.
+These settings were prepared by Stan Koren, who built the first “God Helmet“.

 NOTE: The Four-Coil Shakti is no longer available.